John Cleary (Canadian politician): Politics

 Cleary faced the most difficult re-election battle of his career in the provincial election of 1999, in which redistribution forced him to face longstanding Progressive Conservative MP Noble Villeneuve in the riding of Stormont—Dundas—Charlottenburgh.
 Cleary eventually won the contest by 630 votes; most of the urban vote favoured him, while most of the rural vote favoured Villeneuve.
 He continued serving as his party's rural affairs critic until 2003, when he retired from the legislature.
-He also supported calls for a public inquiry into reports of an organized pedophile ring in the Cornwall area.
+He also supported calls for a public inquiry into reports of an organized child sex ring in the Cornwall area.

 Although not a skilled public speaker or a leading figure in the Liberal Party, Cleary was generally regarded as a good community representative during his time in the legislature.
 He was not considered to be an especially partisan figure, and in fact criticized party leader Dalton McGuinty for his personal attacks on Mike Harris in 1999.
 Cleary also held socially conservative views on some issues, including abortion.